Attention: Here be dragons

-This audio stream does not play back sounds, but expects a script to generate audio data for it instead.
+AudioStreamGenerator is a type of audio stream that does not play back sounds on its own; instead, it expects a script to generate audio data for it.
 See also AudioStreamGeneratorPlayback.

 See also AudioEffectSpectrumAnalyzer for performing real-time audio spectrum analysis.